 -

-Texas Commission on Environmental Quality (TCEQ) maintains state-wide water quality control while enforcing federal and state regulations.
+The Texas Commission on Environmental Quality (TCEQ) maintains statewide water quality control and enforces federal and state regulations.

 -